LRAJA33/RISCV-HDP/Week_1/Readme.md

     2. It allows developers to explore how high-level code translates into low-level assembly instructions.
     3. Useful for understanding compiler behavior, optimizing code, and comparing compiler output.

-## common RISC-V assembly instructions:
+## Common RISC-V assembly instructions:

 ## Load and Store Instructions: